2nd Infantry Division Artillery (United States): Korean War

-In 1955, the 15th and 37th FA Bns were converted from 105mm towed units to 105mm self-propelled.
+In 1955, the 15th and 37th FA Bns were converted from 105 mm towed units to 105 mm self-propelled.

-In 1957, the DIVARTY reorganized as part of the Army's conversion to the Pentomic organization.
-The new DIVARTY consisted of a headquarters, a single 105mm howitzer battalion with five batteries, and a composite general support battalion, with two 155mm howitzer batteries of six guns, a four gun battery of 8-in howitzers, and an Honest John rocket battery with 2 launchers.
+In 1957, the DIVARTY reorganized as part of the Army's conversion to the pentomic organization.
+The new DIVARTY consisted of a headquarters, a single 105 mm howitzer battalion with five batteries, and a composite general support battalion, with two 155 mm howitzer batteries of six guns, a four-gun battery of 8-inch howitzers, and an Honest John rocket battery with two launchers.

 On 14 June 1958 the unit was reorganized and redesignated as Headquarters and Headquarters Battery, 2d Infantry Division Artillery.
-In 1960, the DIVARTY reorganized into five composite battalions, each with a battery of 155mm howitzers and a battery of 105mm howitzers.
+In 1960, the DIVARTY reorganized into five composite battalions, each with a battery of 155 mm howitzers and a battery of 105 mm howitzers.
 Each battalion was designed to provide direct support to one of the division's five infantry battle groups.
 Two of the battalions (6th How Bn, 37th Arty and 5th How Bn, 38th Arty) were equipped with self-propelled howitzers, while the other three battalions (1st How Bn, 15th Arty; 7th How Bn, 17th Arty; 1st How Bn, 27th Arty) fielded towed howitzers.
-A composite general support battalion (1st Rkt-How Bn, 12th Arty) consisted of 8-in howitzers and Honest John rockets.
+A composite general support battalion (1st Rkt-How Bn, 12th Arty) consisted of 8-inch howitzers and Honest John rockets.

 In 1965 the colors of the 2d Infantry Division Artillery left Fort Benning, Georgia, and went to Korea, where they were used to reflag the 1st Cavalry Division.
 From 1965 through 2006, the DIVARTY remained in Korean, ready to fight to deter North Korean aggression.
 The DIVARTY participated in numerous exercises, including annual Team Spirit exercises from 1976–1993, in order to maintain its readiness.
 Units from the DIVARTY also continuously manned firebases along the Demilitarized Zone (DMZ) to provide immediate fire support to patrols in the DMZ.
 In 1981, the 1st Battalion, 38th FA and the 2nd Battalion, 17th FA replaced 105mm M102 howitzers with 155mm M198 howitzers, expanding the range and lethality of the DIVARTY.